-Documents can be searched on line 24 hours a day, 7 days a week by using the Google Chrome browser and visiting LandmarkWeb
+Documents can be searched online 24 hours a day, 7 days a week by using the Google Chrome browser and visiting LandmarkWeb

-If copies of documents are desired, click on “Log On” in the top right hand corner to create a new account.
+If copies of documents are desired, click on “Log On” in the top right-hand corner to create a new account.
 You may then search the Indexes using any of the icons from the home screen or one of the popular searches under the Quick Search option.

 Results matching the search criteria entered will be displayed towards the bottom of the screen.
-Results can be opened up to fully view Index, images will not be displayed.
+Results can be opened up to fully view the Index, images will not be displayed.
 To obtain a copy of a document, place it in the shopping cart and then check out using a credit card.
 More information about copies and costs can be found here.

-Trying to establish chain of title and not sure how to do so?
+Trying to establish a chain of title and not sure how to do so?
 Follow the below guidelines.

 Document Search Tips

-If you are trying to establish a chain of title it may be easiest to begin with the current owner and then search for previous, historical owners of the property starting with the date of the latest filing (deed).
+If you are trying to establish a chain of title it may be easiest, to begin with, the current owner and then search for previous, historical owners of the property starting with the date of the latest filing (deed).
 Locate the present owner’s deed and then identify the seller listed on the deed (the previous owner).
 Repeat this same process of finding the last, previous owner in order to identify all of the historical transactions for the property until you find the original patent or deed.
 You may also use the opposite process by starting with the patent and then tracing ownership forward.
 This process can take a great deal of time and patience.

 Each deed is recorded in the Grantor and Grantee indices according to the date it was recorded (which is not necessarily the date the deed was issued or signed).